Members

 - B.Sc., Indiana University

-I am an undergraduate majoring in Microbiology with a minor in Informatics.
-I became interested in microbiology during high school and plan on pursuing a Ph.D. in this field.
-Currently, I am interested in learning more about how bacteria operate and how coding can be used to streamline data analysis in the lab.
+I am a graduate student in the Microbiology program.
+I became interested in microbiology during high school and studied Microbiology with a minor in Informatics during college.
+In the Ph.D. program, I am interested in learning more about how bacteria operate and how coding can be used to streamline data analysis in the lab.
 In my free time, I like reading, photography, collecting plants, and taking walks with my dog.